Diabetes Life Insurance Cover

 • Researching and comparing different insurance providers is important to find the best options for diabetics.

-Do I Qualify for the Income Protection with Diabetes?
+Do I Qualify for the Income Protection?

 Income protection might be valuable coverage, but it’s not always the easiest to buy when you have diabetes.
 Income protection is paid out as a percentage of your income when you can’t work due to illness or injury.

-You can still get income protection with certain insurance providers, but it is harder for people with type 1 diabetes.
 Due to the severity of some diabetes-related complications, you might get rejected from this type of coverage.

-Although if you are in good shape and provide all the necessary documentation, you might be able to get income protection on your insurance policy.
+However, if you are in good shape and provide all the necessary documentation, you might be able to get income protection on your insurance policy.

 Critical Illness Cover for Diabetics